Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Influence on FRB population models

 We describe distributions $p(\weff)$, $p(\taughz)$, $p(\wi)$ using histograms with 33, 100, and 100 bins respectively, between 0.01\,ms and 1000\,ms. The coarser binning in $p(\weff)$ reflects the slow variation of sensitivity with $\weff$ and the calculation time required to integrate $p_{zdm}$ over $\weff$, while the finer binning in $p_\tau$ and $p_{wi}$ reflects our more precise ability to measure these parameters offline.
 The coarse $\weff$ binning however means that $\wi$ is not completely determined by $\weff$ and $\tau$.
 We therefore modify our calculation of $p_\tau$ to reduce numerical approximations, as $p_\tau = 0.5 p(\taughz|\weff,z) + 0.5 p(\wi|\weff,z)$.

-Currently, there is no method to incorporate observed correlations between FRB width and scattering parameters, and the FRB repetition rate, as found by \citet{CHIME_cat1_morphology}, nor incorporate any redshift evolution in these parameters (other than the redshift dependencies described in \S~\ref{sec:redshift}).
+Currently, there is no method to incorporate the tendency for repeating FRBs to have broader widths and higher scattering than apparent non-repeaters, as found by \citet{CHIME_cat1_morphology}, nor incorporate any redshift evolution in these parameters (other than the redshift dependencies described in \S~\ref{sec:redshift}).